bwpge/homekey.nvim/README.md

 {
     -- set keymaps for <Home> and <C-Home> when `require("homekey").setup` is called set_keymaps = true,
-    -- do not use plugin behavior on these filetypes, -- can be exact filetype or lua regular expression exclude_filetypes = {
+    -- do not use plugin behavior on these filetypes;
+    -- can be exact filetype or lua pattern exclude_filetypes = {
         "neo-tree",
         "NvimTree",